 - a) Where the University College has no option other than to close, it will take the following steps to protect continuation of study for all students: - i.
 Wherever possible closure will take place on a phased basis, so that currently enrolled students are able to complete their studies. - ii.
-Where the above is not possible, we will facilitate transfer to a course at another higher education provider (though WUC cannot guarantee acceptance onto a course at other providers).

-- iii.
-We will explore the possibility of merger with another institution to maintain all or part of our current provision. - b) The University College is asset rich (£36.7m) and has a low level of debt.
-The cash position remains strong and as such the University College considers itself in a positive position to meet its commitments as they fall due, including the teach-out of all current students in the event of institutional closure.
+Where the above is not possible, we will facilitate transfer to a course at another further education provider (though WUC cannot guarantee acceptance onto a course at other providers). - iii.
+We will explore the possibility of merger with another institution to maintain all or part of our current provision. - b) The University College is asset rich.
 Our estate is 220 hectares, which includes numerous assets with varying degrees of liquidity.
-They are not considered to be dependent on each other and, if disposed of independently, would not adversely affect the University College's higher education provision.
+They are not considered to be dependent on each other and, if disposed of independently, would not adversely affect the University College's education provision.
 Furthermore, the University College's income is derived from a diverse range of sources, including, but not limited to, further education income and funding, rent from halls of residence, commercial lets, rent from houses, short courses and conferencing and events.
-Based on the current financial position of the University College, we have no reason to believe that institutional closure is likely to occur during the course of your studies.